DellGEOS/AzureStackDocs/02-StorageStack/01-Layers-Below-S2D-Stack/02-PartitionManager/readme.md

 ![](./media/powershell01.png)

 As you can see, you can first query physical disks, and from physical disks you can query Disk.
-It shares the number, and several properties such as number, size...
+It shares the number, and several other properties such as SerialNumber, Size...

 What you can see from Get-Disk is operational status.
 In Windows Server is [SAN Policy](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-partitionmanager-sanpolicy) configured to mount all disks except those on a shared bus.
-Therefore disks are not mounted by default.
+Therefore disks are not mounted by default (configurable by running Set-StorageSetting)

 First thing you might want to do to be able to use disk in windows subsystem is to initialize it